pagkly/Zed/Investopedia3/How Options Work for Buyers and Sellers.md

 How Options Work for Buyers and Sellers
 ## What Is an Option?

-Options are [financial instruments](https://www.investopedia.com/terms/f/financialinstrument.asp) that are [derivatives](https://www.investopedia.com/terms/d/derivative.asp) based on the value of underlying securities such as stocks.
-An options contract offers the buyer the opportunity to buy or sell—depending on the type of contract they hold—the underlying asset.
-[Unlike futures](https://www.investopedia.com/ask/answers/difference-between-options-and-futures/), the holder is not required to buy or sell the asset if they choose not to.
+Options are [[financial instruments]](https://www.investopedia.com/terms/f/financialinstrument.asp) that are [[derivatives]](https://www.investopedia.com/terms/d/derivative.asp) based on the value of underlying securities such as stocks.
+An options contract offers the buyer the opportunity to buy or sell—depending on the type of contract they hold—the underlying asset. [[Unlike futures]](https://www.investopedia.com/ask/answers/difference-between-options-and-futures/), the holder is not required to buy or sell the asset if they choose not to.

--   [Call options](https://www.investopedia.com/terms/c/call.asp) allow the holder to buy the asset at a stated price within a specific timeframe.
+-   [[Call options]](https://www.investopedia.com/terms/c/call.asp) allow the holder to buy the asset at a stated price within a specific timeframe.
--   [Put options](https://www.investopedia.com/terms/p/put.asp) allow the holder to sell the asset at a stated price within a specific timeframe.
+-   [[Put options]](https://www.investopedia.com/terms/p/put.asp) allow the holder to sell the asset at a stated price within a specific timeframe.

 Each option contract will have a specific expiration date by which the holder must exercise their option.
 The stated price on an option is known as the strike price.
-Options are typically bought and sold through [online or retail brokers](https://www.investopedia.com/best-brokers-for-options-trading-4587876).
+Options are typically bought and sold through [[online or retail brokers]](https://www.investopedia.com/best-brokers-for-options-trading-4587876).

 ### Key Takeaways